momochi000/typewar/README.md

   Ultimately the players should probably trigger 'Attack' events that the manager listens to, but as currently implemented, the TextFragmentComponent ends up triggering 'TextFragmentCompleted' which the manager listens to.

+  Ideas:
+    Can have a base player/enemy entity that responds to all of the battle-required methods (currently calculateDamage, deliverAttack, handleBeingAttacked)

 ---
 ### DONE -